ioBroker/ioBroker.history/docs/en/README.md

 **Example**: nodejs history2db.js influxdb.0 info 20161001 /path/to/data 2 --logChangesOnly 30 --processNonExistingValuesOnly

 Possible options and Parameter:
 - **DB-Instance**: DB-Instance to send the data to.Required parameter.
-Needs to be first parameter after scriptname.
+Needs to be first parameter after script name.
 - **Loglevel**: Loglevel for output (Default: info).
-If set needs to be second parameter after scriptname.
+If set needs to be second parameter after script name.
-- **Date-to-start**: Day to start in format yyyymmdd (e.g. 20161028).
+- **Date-to-start**: Day to start in format `yyyymmdd` (e.g. 20161028).
 Use "0" to use detected earliest values.
-If set needs to be third parameter after scriptname.
+If set needs to be third parameter after script name.
 - **path-to-Data**: Path to the datafiles.
-Defauls to iobroker-install-directory/iobroker-data/history-data .
-If set needs to be fourth parameter after scriptname.
+Default to iobroker-install-directory/iobroker-data/history-data .
+If set needs to be fourth parameter after script name.
 - **<delayMultiplicator>**: Modify the delays between several actions in the script by a multiplicator.
 "2" would mean that the delays the converted had calculated by itself are doubled.
-If set needs to be fifth parameter after scriptname.
+If set needs to be fifth parameter after script name.
 - **--logChangesOnly [relog-Interval(m)]**: when --logChangesOnly is set the data are parsed and reduced, so that only changed values are stored in InfluxDB.
-Additionally a "relog-Interval(s)"" can be set in minutes to re-log unchanged values after this interval.
+Additionally, a "relog-Interval(s)" can be set in minutes to re-log unchanged values after this interval.
 - **--ignoreExistingDBValues**: With this parameter all existing data are ignored and all data are inserted into DB.
 Please make sure that no duplicates are generated.
-This option is usefull to fix "holes" in the data where some data are missing.
-By default it only fills all datapoints with at least one entry in the DB.
-This can be overwritten by --processAllDPs
+This option is useful to fix "holes" in the data where some data are missing.
+By default, it only fills all data points with at least one entry in the DB.
+This can be overwritten by `--processAllDPs`
-- **--processNonExistingValuesOnly**: With this parameter the "existing datapoints by day" file from the analyze script is used and checked for each day and datapoint.
+- **--processNonExistingValuesOnly**: With this parameter the "existing data points by day" file from the analyze script is used and checked for each day and datapoint.
 In this mode the existing-DB-Values are always ignored, and also not updated, so please do another analyze run after using that mode!!!
-- **--processAllDPs**: With this parameter you make sure that all existing datapoints from the history files is transferred into the DB, also if these are not existing in that DB so far.
+- **--processAllDPs**: With this parameter you make sure that all existing data points from the history files is transferred into the DB, also if these are not existing in that DB so far.
-- **--simulate**: With this parameter you enable the simulation mode, means that no real write happends and also the analyze-datafiles will not be updated on exit.
+- **--simulate**: With this parameter you enable the simulation mode, means that no real write happens and also the analyze-datafiles will not be updated on exit.

 ### Best practice when executing the conversion
 If you move from one history method to another I propose the following process: